Chart Color Schemes

 Infrastructure

-Svensson Heights - Norville has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Svensson Heights - Norville has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

 Nine projects identified by AreaSearch are likely to impact the area significantly.
-These include New Bundaberg Hospital, Bundaberg Social Housing Program, St Vincent de Paul Social Housing Walkervale Bundaberg, and Millbank Wastewater Treatment Plant - Inlet Works.
-The following list details those expected to be most relevant.
+Among them are key projects such as New Bundaberg Hospital, Bundaberg Social Housing Program, St Vincent de Paul Social Housing Walkervale Bundaberg, and Millbank Wastewater Treatment Plant - Inlet Works.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.